SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Property","Description"
    :widths: 40,80

-   "Design", "Choose between List and Formular initially" "Name - de / Name - en", "The Displayname of the list" "Sort order", "Choose where in the Drop Down the choosen list is displayed" "Roles", "Choose wich roles can see the list" "Definition", "The Definition of the list"
+   "Design", "Choose initially between list and form."
+   "Name - de / Name - en", "The displayed name of the list" "Sort order", "Choose where to display the chosen list in the dropdown menu."
+   "Roles", "Choose wich roles can see the list."
+   "Definition", "The definition of the list."

 Example List: